Michelle Cordero oversees the day-to-day editorial operations of Heritage.org, the primary digital property of The Heritage Foundation.

 She grew up as Michelle Oddis in Fairfield, Connecticut, and received a bachelor of arts degree in English from Eastern Connecticut State University.

-Cordero and her husband currently reside in Virginia with their two children and rescued lab mix.
+Cordero and her husband currently reside in Virginia with their two children and yellow lab mix.